Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: RESULTS OF SIMULATIONS

 \subsection{\ion{H}{1} distributions}

 Figures \ref{fig:histo_n_T}(a) and \ref{fig:histo_n_T}(b) shows histograms of density ($n=n_{\text{H$\;$\sc{i}}}+2n_\mathrm{H2}$) and temperature ($T_\mathrm{k}$) in the model.
 Figure \ref{fig:histo_n_T}(c) shows a probability distribution function in the density-temperature plane and indicates that temperature is roughly inversely proportional to density.
 We find that density and temperature have large ranges covering the CNM and WNM, whereas we do not see clear bimodal distribution corresponding to each of the CNM and WNM with a boundary at 300K in Figure \ref{fig:histo_n_T} due to intermediate gas formed by the strong turbulent mixing in the model.
-The molecular gas is peaked at the densest and coldest regime in the CNM.
 Note that the typical ISM is affected by supernovae with every a few million years and duration of compression (or lifetime of a supernova shock) is about 1 million years.
 The ISM compressed by the converging flows in the 0.5--1.0 Myr seems to be the representative state of the dynamic ISM.